psenovsky/MCDASupport/README.md

 Other changes:
 * summary function in ELECTRE 1 now produces more consisten outputs to the console.
 * there was en error for PROMETHEE preference validation checks (the check did not work properly)

-### MCDASupport v0.32 (Release date: 2024-10-07)

-* Refactored parameter validation from WSM into separate function to be utilized by other functions, such as SAW.
-* added implementation of SAW method
-* added implementation of ARAS method
-* added implementation of DEMATEL method for weight derivation
-* added implementation of MARCOS method
-* implemented binary pair-wise comparison for weight estionation
-* added implementation of CRADIS method
-* added implementation of CRITIC method for weight derivation
-* added implementation of COPRAS method

 ### Full version history